onflow/sc-eng-gaming/README.md

 ### **GamePieceNFT**

 As mentioned above, there can be many implementations of an `NFT` that would make it relevant for use in a game.
-Our `GamePieceNFT` is as minimal as possible so that it could be used in a number of simple games.
-Fundamentally, the `NFT` defined here serves to maintain a mechanism to retrieve the win/loss record for games in which it's been played.
-For a simple game like Rock, Paper, Scissors, something like the metadata defined in `GamingMetadataViews.BasicWinLoss` is sufficient.
+Our `GamePieceNFT` is as minimal and generic as possible so that it can be used in a number of simple games.
+Fundamentally, the `NFT` defined here serves as a receiver for attachments added to it throughout gameplay.

-In order for all players to trust the validity of win/loss metadata, the metadata should only be mutable by the relevant game.
-Given this requirement, our `NFT` was implemented as a simple example demonstrating how an `NFT` could expose certain data to be mutated by authorized parties, but not it's owners.
-The `WinLossViews` metadata effectively serves as a pointer to the game which the metadata refers to, allowing the game to define the access and conditions under which the metadata could be altered.

-Games can add their respective retrievers with `addWinLossRetriever()`, and the `NFT`'s `WinLossView` can be resolved using `resolveView()`.
-The simplest way to explain the storage patern of an `NFT`'s win/loss data is that the `NFT`'s `BasicWinLoss` is stored on the relevant game contract while the `NFT` stores a retriever that can access and return its `BasicWinLoss` record within that game.
+Games can implement their own `Attachments` (at minimum as a composite type of `DynamicNFT.Attachment` & `MetadataViews.Resolver`) and add them to these NFTs.
+This makes the NFT maximally composable!
+Similar to a `Collection`, resources can be attached to the NFT by public reference, but the owner of the NFT can remove attachments via their Collection.

+There was much discussion about whether an NFT's win/loss records should be stored directly on the NFT as an attachment, or on that game contract and attach a retriever for the NFT to recall its record.
+This is ultimately a design decision, with each approach having its pros/cons.
+Because we wanted an emergent on-chain leaderboard, we decided to store all records on the game contract.
+However, had we found an acceptable event indexing service or wanted to build one ourselves, we could have relied on off-chain indexers to maintain win/loss history for a leaderboard & stored the data directly on the NFT.

 The usual components of a standard `NFT` contract such as `Collection` and associated interface implementations are present as well.

-In a departure from the centrally stored win/loss data, these NFTs expose the ability to store generic game moves (`gameMoves`) as a local attribute.
-An NFT's game moves, defined by the game contract, can be edited via an `NFTEscrow` implementing resource which allows games to add and remove moves to those NFTs it has in its escrow custody.

-Because these NFTs are generic enough to be used in a variety of games, the namespace to which a game has edit access is restricted to the name the game has registered for in the `GamePieceNFT` contract.
-Why do we require registration?
-Imagine if the game contract allowed any `NFTEscrow` implementing resource to edit NFT game moves simply by providing their game name - we don't want to simply trust that those resources would be honest and provide their associated name.
-So, we expose the edit functionality in a resource interface, additionally requiring proof of registration with the NFT contract.
-This proof of registration is what we call a `GameRegistrationTicket` which is returned to those who register with the game.
-On that ticket resource, we write down the name provided at the time of registration.
-Then, whenever an `NFTEscrow` resource edits moves we require a reference to that ticket so we can get the name from a resource we can trust, relying on the uniqueness guarantees inherent to Cadence resources instead of the honesty of actors.

-Through this registration construction we not only get restricted access on registered namespace, but also a novel monetization mechanism for NFT creators.
-Registration can also be thought of a licensing as registering games must pay a fee.
-This fee limits spam vectors on the namespace while also serving as a potential income stream for the NFT contract.

-Due to the financial nature of fee based registration, a `Administrator` resource was implemented along with interfaces relevant to distinct functions. `FundsAdmin` exposes financial related methods, `MintingAdmin` minting related functionality, and `RegistryAdmin` game name registration functions.

 #### ***Considerations***

 For this proof of concept, we did not find a `Minter` resource necessary, but anyone referring to this design should consider if they find such a resource necessary for things like rate-limiting, allowing/disallowing minting, accepting tokens to authorize minting of a new token, etc.

-Additionally, the assignment of move related attributes on this version of the NFT could serve as a model for how one might store win/loss data in a distributed manner.
-One could replace or add methods to `NFTEscrow` enabling implementing resources to increment win/loss values on the NFT directly, and forego a retriever altogether.
-This is a per use case design decision worth considering, as distributed storage of win/loss data compromises easily queriable on-chain historic gameplay data among all players for the benefit of less costly game contract storage.

 ### **RockPaperScissorsGame**

-All the of above components are pulled together in this smart contract implementation of single-round match Rock, Paper, Scissors.
+All the of above components are put together in this smart contract implementation of single-round match Rock, Paper, Scissors.
 Again, this is a simple proof of concept that will hopefully illuminate the power of Cadence and Flow for the purpose of game development on-chain.

 Before getting into the contract level details, let's first cover the basic gameplay setup defined here.
 The idea is that two players engage in a single round of Rock, Paper, Scissors where Rock > Scissors > Paper > Rock > ... and so on.

-A match is mediated by a central game client that coordinates the match and submits moves on behalf of both players.
-Once the match has been created, the players submit their `NFT`s so that the game can record the match win/loss history of that `NFT`.
-After the moves are submitted by the match administrator, a winner is decided, win/loss results are recorded, and the `NFT`s are returned to their owners.
+A `Match` is mediated only by the contract logic, Capabilities, and conditions.
+While Match resources & win/loss records are stored in the contract account, the game is otherwise peer-to-peer.
+Once a `Match` has been created, the players submit their `NFT`s so that the game can record the match win/loss history of that `NFT`.
+After both moves have been submitted, a winner is decided, win/loss results are recorded, and the `NFT`s are returned to their owners.

 Now let's go over what that looks like in the contract.
-In broad strokes, each `GamePlayer` maintains a mapping of `Match.id` to `MatchLobbyActions` and another of `Match.id` to `MatchPlayerActions`.
-Their `MatchLobbyActions` allows the player to `escrowNFTToMatch()` (which must occur by both players before a match can be played) and `returnPlayerNFTs()`, which simply returns the escrowed NFTs to the `NonFungibleToken.Receiver` passed upon escrow deposit (assuming the match is over or has timed out).
+In broad strokes for a two-player `Match`, each `GamePlayer` maintains a mapping of `Match.id` to `MatchLobbyActions` and another of `Match.id` to `MatchPlayerActions`.

+`MatchLobbyActions` allow the player to `escrowNFTToMatch()` (which must occur by both players before a match can be played) and `returnPlayerNFTs()`, which simply returns the escrowed NFTs to the `NonFungibleToken.Receiver` passed upon escrow deposit (assuming the match is over or has timed out).

 The pattern outlined above allows a `GamePlayer` to create a `Match` via `GamePlayer.createMatch()`, saving the new `Match` to the contract's account storage, and linking `MatchLobbyActions` and `MatchPlayerActions` to the contracts account's private storage.
-When creating a `Match`; however, a player must also escrow their NFT providing also their `NonFungibleToken.Receiver`.
+When creating a `Match`; however, a player must also escrow their NFT providing their `NonFungibleToken.Receiver` along with it so the NFT can be returned.
 Requiring "skin in the game", so to speak, helps to minimize the spam vector where an attacker can simply create an arbitrary number of Matches to take up account storage.
 Once the player's NFT has been escrowed to the `Match`, a `MatchPlayerActions` Capability is returned and is added to the `GamePlayer`'s `matchPlayerCapabilities`.

 To add a `GamePlayer` to a match, the player could call `signUpForMatch()` with the desired `matchID` which would add the `MatchLobbyActions` to the `GamePlayer`'s `matchLobbyCapabilities`.
-Alternatively, the `GamePlayerPublic` interface exposes the ability for a `GamePlayer` to be added to a `Match` by anyone.
+Alternatively, the `GamePlayerPublic` interface exposes the ability for a `GamePlayer` to be added to a `Match` by anyone, which you can see in the `setup_new_multiplayer_match.cdc` transaction.

 Once a match has been set up, two NFTs must be escrowed.
 Then each player can submit moves via `MatchPlayerActions.submitMoves()`, requiring both the move and a reference to the player's `GamePlayerID` Capability.
 We require this reference since both players have access to the same Capability, exposing a cheating vector whereby one player could submit the other player's move if the contract lacked a mechanism for identity verification.
 Since access control is a matter of what you have (not who you are) in Cadence, we take a reference to this `GamePlayerID` Capability and pull the submitting player's id from the reference (which should be kept private by the player).